jingan0514/Citi-Bike-Analysis/README.md

 The data used for this analysis range from July 2018 to September 2018.

-The total number of records is 5,179,019.
+The total number of records is 5,179,019 in 2018 Q3.

+Top 10 Start Stations: